|

 wines info:

-Burgundian
+Burgundian and

-and Alsatian varietals such as: Pinot
+Alsatian varieties such as: Pinot noir,

-noir, Chardonnay, Riesling,
+Chardonnay, Riesling,

 Pinot gris, Pinot blanc